Arco in Butte County, Idaho — The American West (Mountains)

 (Inscription next to the photo of the deer) Double Yellow-In 1980, park researchers tagged a two-year old doe with yellow streamers on both her ears.

 Over the next nine years, “Double Yellow” was sighted over 100 times, and gave birth to at least a dozen fawns.

 In 1989, Double Yellow was killed by a car as she crossed the highway here.
 Her probable goal was the grass of the visitor center lawn.

 Erected by National Park Service-United States Department of the Interior.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Get over it! (approx. 0.2 miles away); Vanishing Landmark (approx. ¼ mile away); Where's the Volcano? (approx. ¼ mile away); North Crater Flow Trail (approx. 0.4 miles away); North Crater Lava Flow (approx. 0.4 miles away); Devil's Orchard Trail (approx. 1.4 miles away); Are We Loving Them to Death? (approx. 1½ miles away); Silent Cone (approx. 1.6 miles away).
+Where's the Volcano? (about 600 feet away, measured in a direct line); Just Down The Road (approx. 0.2 miles away); North Crater Flow Trail (approx. 0.3 miles away); North Crater Lava Flow (approx. 0.3 miles away); Vanishing Landmark (approx. 0.4 miles away); Devil's Orchard Trail (approx. 1.4 miles away); Silent Cone (approx. 1.4 miles away); Volcanoes Along the Rift (approx. 1.4 miles away).
 Touch for a list and map of all markers in Arco.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on December 5, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 748 times since then and 24 times this year.
-Photos: 1, 2, 3, 4. submitted on December 5, 2013, by Don Morfe of Baltimore, Maryland. • Syd Whittle was the editor who published this page.
+This page has been viewed 15,503 times since then and 42 times this year.
+Photos: 1, 2. submitted on December 5, 2013, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.